mittell/next-blog-app-v2/posts/i-love-arcades.md

 ---
-title: 'Test Post'
+title: 'I love Arcades!'
-date: 'September 02 2022'
+date: 'August 15 2022'
 excerpt: 'This is a test...'
-cover_image: '/images/posts/img1.jpg'
+cover_image: '/images/posts/img3.jpg'
 ---

-## Heading
+## I love Arcades!

 This is a test post!